Hearing loss — more than just turning up the volume

 When vision loss can't be reversed or can't be fully reversed, your parent's life needs to change to accommodate it.
 This is where practical strategies matter.

-Adaptive equipment exists.
+Adaptive equipment exists and has improved significantly.
 Magnifying glasses can make text larger.
-Screen magnification software on computers can enlarge everything on the screen.
+Screen magnification software on computers and tablets can enlarge everything on the screen.
 Talking watches and clocks speak the time.
 Talking medication dispensers announce when it's time to take medication.
-Large-print books exist.
-Audiobooks allow your parent to listen to books instead of reading them.
-Devices that read printed text aloud exist.
+Large-print books are widely available.
+Audiobooks allow your parent to listen instead of reading.
 Screen readers on smartphones and computers can read everything on the screen.
-Some of these devices and software are expensive, but some are free or low-cost.
+Many of these tools are free or low-cost, and state vision rehabilitation services often provide training in how to use them.

 Environmental modification helps.
-Better lighting can make a huge difference.
-Older adults with vision loss need more light than younger people to see the same details.
+Better lighting can make a significant difference.
+Older adults with vision loss need two to three times more light than younger people to see the same details.
 Installing brighter bulbs, adding lamps, ensuring that hallways and stairs are well-lit helps.
 Removing clutter from floors, hallways, and stairs reduces trip hazards.
 Marking the edges of stairs with contrasting tape helps your parent see where steps are.
 Organizing things so your parent can find them easily by location rather than by searching helps.
-Making sure your parent can get to the bathroom safely at night, through good lighting and maybe a night light, helps prevent falls.

 Social support is important.
 Vision loss can be isolating.
 Your parent might need help getting out to see friends, attending events, or doing activities.
 They might need someone to describe things happening around them.
-They might need someone to read to them or to describe a movie they're watching.
 This kind of shared activity maintains connection and combats the isolation that vision loss can cause.

 Regular eye exams become even more important.
-Your parent needs to know if something is changing in their vision, if treatment is starting to help or not help, if new problems are developing.
-They should see an eye doctor regularly, not just when they notice a problem.
+Your parent needs to know if something is changing in their vision, if treatment is helping or not, if new problems are developing.
+Medicare Part B covers annual eye exams for people at high risk for glaucoma and annual dilated eye exams for people with diabetes.
+For others, Medicare Advantage plans often cover routine eye exams.

 The Emotional Impact: More Than Eyesight